jgoldfar/MISPExamples.jl/README.md

 # README

-`MISPExamples` defines a "general" version of the Tikhonov & Samarskii example (with all parameters free to choose) as well as a "default" version with pre-set parameters.
+`MISPExamples` defines a "general" version of the self-similar solution to the Stefan problem from Tikhonov & Samarskii (with all parameters free to choose) as well as a "default" version with pre-set parameters.

-This file is generated automatically from the notebook [doc/TikhonovSamarskiiPlots.ipynb](/doc/TikhonovSamarskiiPlots.ipynb), so the commands below will work without modification from `/doc/`
+The README is generated automatically from the notebook [doc/TikhonovSamarskiiPlots.ipynb](/doc/TikhonovSamarskiiPlots.ipynb), so the commands below will work without modification from `/doc/`

 It has no significant external dependencies except [`SpecialFunctions.jl`](https://github.com/JuliaMath/SpecialFunctions.jl); the first time you run the package, you'll need to `instantiate` that dependency: